I love Europe. You could say it’s in my blood. Born in Australia to Dutch parents, I have always yearned all things European.

 If you have followed my posts, you will know that Santorini was the place that started a massive change in my life.
 I found myself there.

-From warm spring afternoons lazing around the pool to a private cruise and swimming in the clear turquoise waters of the caldera to exploring the laneways of Oia, I found freedom.
+Starting our time in Greece with four days in Athens before heading out to Santorini, we enjoyed everything from warm spring afternoons lazing around the pool to a private cruise and swimming in the clear turquoise waters of the caldera to exploring the laneways of Oia.
+I found freedom.

 Although it can get very crowded and touristy in some of the towns, particularly, Fira it is a magical place to explore.

 I loved everything about Santorini and was intrigued by its architecture, its history, and its uniqueness.
-I mean where else can you cruise and swim in the top of a volcano?
+Where else can you cruise and swim in the top of a volcano?

 I spent a week in Santorini staying in Oia and found it easy to get around the island on the public buses.
 Everyone was friendly and helpful, and the food was delicious with Greek yoghurt and honey a real treat every morning at breakfast.